devdinc/skripts/docs/testframework.md

 ## Design Goals

-The framework is intentionally minimal and predictable, prioritizing correctness and isolation over flexibility.
+The framework is intentionally minimal and predictable.

 It is designed to: